Cap-go/website/content/blog/how-version-work-in-capgo.md

 #### IOS

   in IOS the var is set on your project here `ios/App/App.xcodeproj/project.pbxproj` under the key `MARKETING_VERSION`
+  > You can override this behavior in `capacitor.config.json` file [docs here](https://docs.capgo.app/plugin/auto-update#advanced-settings)

 #### Android

   in Android, the var is set on your project here `android/app/build.gradle` under the key `defaultConfig.versionName`
+  > You can override this behavior in `capacitor.config.json` file [docs here](https://docs.capgo.app/plugin/auto-update#advanced-settings)
 #### JavaScript

   in JavaScript, the var is set on your project here `package.json` under the key `version`